SK Slavia Prague: History

 In October 2006, the construction of the new and long-awaited stadium at Eden for 21,000 spectators began.
 The stadium was opened on 7 May 2008 with an exhibition match against Oxford University.

 In the 2007–08 and 2008–09, Slavia were back-to-back Czech champions, but did not play in the Champions League group stage due to elimination in the qualifying rounds by Fiorentina (0–2 on aggregate in 2008–09) and Sheriff Tiraspol (1–1 on away goals rule in 2009–10).
 In the 2009–10 Czech First League, the club managed only seventh place in the league.

 In the autumn of 2010, the club found itself in crisis due to its economic problems.
 It was discovered that Slavia owed 112 million Czech koruna to the club's former owner, ENIC Sports Ltd (English National Investment Company).
 As a result, major cost-cutting was needed to service this debt and it was confirmed that the squad needed to be purged.
 In addition to the players sold, midfielder Petr Trapp left the club mid-season, claiming that Slavia had not paid his wages for three months.

 On 5 May 2011, the first leg of the cup semi-final against Olomouc was suspended after the first half at a score of 1–1 due to Slavia fans invaded the pitch in protest against the deteriorating financial situation of the club.
 As a result of this action, Sigma were awarded a 3–0 win.

 In September 2015, CEFC China Energy Company bought the team.
-Since November 2018, the club owners have been the Sinobo Group and CITIC Group.
+From November 2018, the club was owned by the Sinobo Group and CITIC Group.

-Since December 2023, the club is owned by the Czech businessman Pavel Tykač, who bought the club from Chinese owners for reported 2 billion Czech crowns.
+Since December 2023, the club is owned by the Czech businessman Pavel Tykač, who bought the club from its Chinese owners for a reported sum of 2 billion Czech crowns.